spncr/spncr.dev/_projects/4baloof.md

 This was my first complete pico-8 game, a sort of vertical infinite runner.

-I've always loved parallax and thought it was a perfect way to elevate an otherwise simplistic design.
+I've always loved parallax and thought it was a perfect way to elevate an otherwise simplistic set of sprites.
 The combination of lofi with smooth and reactive animation can be surprisingly satisfying.

 Try to fly as high as you can while dodging the ravens.
+Can you get high enough to see the colors change?

 [PICO-8](https://www.lexaloffle.com/pico-8.php "PICO-8 Fantasy Console") is a virtual console.